ps-lo/InfoSec-and-Tech-Black-Friday/README.md

-And as of 111/23 ~2 hours ago , it looks like https://github.com/0x90n/InfoSec-Black-Friday has been updated.
-Go there, I promise it is better.
+And as of 11/23 ~@11 AM, it looks like https://github.com/0x90n/InfoSec-Black-Friday has been updated.
+Go there, I promise it is probably better.

 # InfoSec Black Friday Deals 2025 Edition
 I went looking for the list I normally use and it doesn't seem to be updated so I'm taking a crack at putting an Infoec Black Friday List together.
 I'll try to make sure the deals aren't garbage and de-shittify the list where possible.